 Make sure the domain serving your page is listed under Allowed Domains, otherwise requests will fail with

-403 ORIGIN_NOT_ALLOWED
+403 ORIGIN_NOT_ALLOWED.

 Secure Session Initialization (CSRF) When